DATES TBD - 2023

 C U S C O, P E R U

-Aula Artesana is giving the Fiber Circle Studio community an opportunity to work side by side with the artisans of Peru on a 7 Day Retreat in Peru on learning how to naturally dye, spin and weave on a backstrap loom.
+Aula Artesana and Fiber Circle Studio have teamed together to offer a 7 day textile based experience working side by side with the artisans of Peru, learning how to naturally dye, spin on a drop spindle and weave on a backstrap loom.

 No fiber arts experience required.
 We have worked carefully to provide an experience that is both beginner and experienced friendly, offering more advanced options as we work.